danchoi/fredit/README.md

 More compact DSLs are not the only way to increase programmer happiness and productivity.
-Another way is to achieve a more productive division of labor with those who aren't web dev ninjas.
+Another way is to achieve a more productive division of labor with those who aren't web dev ninjas but who available and willing to help.
 Think [comparative advantage][comparative] from your college economics class.
 We need to apply this idea more to software development.

 [comparative]:http://www.econlib.org/library/Topics/Details/comparativeadvantage.html